Kajiih/dotfiles/README.md

 - [ ] add rust/binstall
 - [ ] Check if it's possible to automatically install nushell and then use it in scripts
 - [ ] add env variables for atuin setup
+- [ ] Explain how to setup config path for nu, because it's not obvious (or maybe make sure that XDG_CONFIG_HOME is set before).

 ### May be added